 Section 1.
-Comments Regarding the Inspector General's Report
+Comments Relating to the Inspector General's Report

-A. Comments on the Executive Summary.
+A. Comments on IG's Summary Section

 Audits/Reviews.
-As reported in the Inspector General's Semiannual Report to the Congress, at the beginning of the reporting period there were two reports awaiting a management decision to allow or disallow questioned costs.
+As reported in the Inspector General's Semiannual Report to the Congress, at the beginning of the reporting period there were three reports awaiting a management decision to allow or disallow questioned costs.
 During the period one new audit report revealed questioned costs and potential refunds.
-Final management decisions were not made on these three reports, for reasons discussed in the IG's report (Section 10).
-Management continues to work with these awardees to resolve the outstanding audit issues.
-On audit reports pending final action, there is a total of \$462,964 in disallowed costs, with potential refunds of \$498,611.
-As final actions occur on these reports, including receipt of required refunds, they will be reported in a subsequent Chairman's Semiannual Report.
+Final management decisions were not made on these reports, for reasons discussed in the IG's report (Section 10).
+Management continues to work with these auditees to resolve the outstanding audit issues.